timfulmer/jswla-intermediate/README.md

 ####Who’s this for:
 Someone who’s heard about Node, possibly installed it, and wants to gain some hands on expertise.
 ####What would an attendee walk away with:
-Attendees will know how to setup a Node.JS project, including build scripts and fully automated testing.
+Attendees will know how to setup a Node.JS project.
 Get hands on with composing applications from self written modules and various NPM packages.
 Learn Node.JS fundamentals, including NPM tips and techniques.
 Get introduced to several current tech stack options.
 ####Contents:
 - .gitignore :: Fairly typical .gitignore for a Node.JS project.
 - api.js :: Sample REST API implementation using Express.js and Mongoose.